-You'll see a product activation screen.
-Your company name may already be in the box, if it was already entered from Configuration Manager.
-If the "Company Name" field says "Demo," enter your company name exactly as you would like it to appear throughout the RescueLogic system.
+You will see a product activation screen.
+The Company Name box may be the default value, unless you changed it using Configuration Manager.
+Enter the end user's name exactly as you would like it to appear throughout the RescueLogic system.